Kmeakin/walrus-report/src/20-reference.md

 TODO: c++ `[[noreturn]]`

-Another useful property of bottom types is that they may be *coereced* to any other type.
+A useful property of `Never` is that it may be *coereced* to any other type.
 Suppose a programmer wishes to write an `assert` function, which checks that the condition passed to it is true, or else aborts the program:
 ```rust
 fn assert(cond: Bool) {
     if cond {